Woman In Tanning Bed Applying Tanning Oil

 Is it bad to use a tanning bed without tanning lotion?

-You should avoid using a tanning bed without tanning lotion.
-The UV rays in the tanning bed can dry out and damage your skin, so using a tanning lotion helps to protect your skin from this, and instead helps you build a healthy tan that lasts for longer.
+The UV rays in the tanning bed can dry out and damage your skin, so using a tanning lotion helps protect your skin and build a healthy tan that lasts longer.

 Can I use tanning lotion on my face?

-You need to be careful when applying tanning lotion to your face.
-There are some special indoor tanning lotions designed to be used on the face, and these usually have slight SPF and are suitable for sensitive skin.
+Some special indoor tanning lotions designed for the face usually have slight SPF and are suitable for sensitive skin.

-Up Next: Best Substitutes For Tanning Oil
+Best Substitutes For Tanning Oil